greatlakesadiban/greatlakesadiban.github.io/_posts/2018-07-09-kzoo2018-panels copy.md

 2:45--3:25 / Alexandra Hoffmann (U of Chicago) - Cross-dressing in *Samak-e Ayyar*
 3:30--3:50 / Samuel Lasman (U of Chicago) - In the Maw of the *Nahang*: Sea Monsters and Subjectivity in Classical Persian Epic
 4:15--4:55 / Open discussion, matters arising, future plans

+A huge round of thanks to Alexandra Hoffmann, Samuel Lasman, Allison Kanner, and the Center for Middle Eastern Studies at the University of Chicago for making this possible!